Large companies reverting to more normal operations as COVID wanes - NewsBreak

 “There has been a sharp decline in COVID-19 cases across the country over the past weeks,” Amazon told workers in a memo.
 “Along with increasing vaccination rates across the country, this is a positive sign we can return to the path to normal operations.”

 Microsoft, based in Redmond, Washington, on Monday announced plans to open its West Coast buildings on Feb.
 28 with a hybrid mix of working in the office and home.
 Facebook parent Meta Platforms, which had planned to bring workers back to the office on Jan.
-31, will now require them to return — with proof of a booster shot — on March 28.NY Times faces backlash over Wordle changes
+31, will now require them to return — with proof of a booster shot — on March 28.Disney World, Disneyland make masks optional for fully vaccinated guests

 That’s a stark reversal from just weeks ago when the omicron variant of COVID-19 was peaking, prompting companies to double-down on mask requirements and enforce daily health screenings while delaying return-to-office plans for remote workers.